experimentalpolitics/immigration/material/design.md

 ### Block 3: Political attitudes & participation

-Now a few questions about politics.
+Next, we would like you to answer a few questions about your political viewpoints.

 **[polint]** How often do you pay attention to what's going on in government and politics?